-Isaias nears Florida coast, is poised to affect entire Eastern Seaboard with heavy rain, strong winds
+Isaias poised to sock Eastern Seaboard with heavy rain, strong winds, after grazing Florida

 A mandatory evacuation order was issued for Hatteras Island in North Carolina effective Sunday at 6 a.m.

+Before skirting the Florida coast as a tropical storm, Isaias caused damage in Puerto Rico, the Dominican Republic and the Bahamas as a hurricane.

-Since Friday, the storm has drenched the southeastern and central Bahamas, buffeting the islands with hurricane-force winds while also likely producing several feet of storm surge inundation.
-The Northwest Bahamas caught the brunt of Isaias on Saturday as it closed in on Florida, making landfall on northern Andros Island midday Saturday.
+On Friday and Saturday, the storm drenched the southeastern and central Bahamas, buffeting the islands with hurricane-force winds.
+It was also expected to produce several feet of storm surge inundation.
+The northwestern Bahamas caught the brunt of Isaias on Saturday as it closed in on Florida, making landfall on northern Andros Island midday Saturday.

-The weather is behind NASA and SpaceX’s decision to bring the crew of SpaceX’s “Endeavor” capsule, which is slated to undock from the International Space Station on Saturday evening and splash down Sunday afternoon at 2:41 pm, the first-ever astronaut splashdown in the Gulf of Mexico, away from Isaias.

-The space agency and its private sector partner are aiming for a landing near Pensacola, where waves are forecast to be between around one foot.

 Impacts from Georgia through the Carolinas

-Sunday night through early Tuesday morning, Isaias will parallel the coast of the southeastern United States, causing strong winds and squally weather in southeastern Georgia before potentially making landfall near the South Carolina, North Carolina border late Monday or early Tuesday.
+Sunday night through early Tuesday morning, Isaias will parallel the coast of the southeastern United States, causing strong winds and squally weather in southeastern Georgia before potentially making landfall near the South Carolina-North Carolina border late Monday or early Tuesday just below hurricane strength.

-On its track up the East Coast and through the Gulf of Maine, the Hurricane Center calls for Isaias to persist as a strong tropical storm.

-Heavy rain and flooding, strong winds and coastal flooding are possible in coastal Georgia, South Carolina, eastern North Carolina.
+Heavy rain and flooding, tropical-storm-force winds and coastal flooding are possible in coastal Georgia and the Carolinas.

+Just north of wherever the center comes ashore, the Hurricane Center says a “dangerous storm surge” is possible.
+This is most likely in the zone from Edisto Beach, S.C., to Cape Fear, N.C., “where water rises of 2 to 4 feet above ground level are possible.”

+The Weather Service office serving Charleston is advising coastal residents to “[p]lan for life-threatening storm surge flooding of greater than 3 feet above ground” and the possibility of evacuations.
+Charleston has seen increasing instances of coastal flooding in recent years as sea level rise and land subsidence combine to make the city more vulnerable.

+A slightly lesser, but still dangerous, storm surge of one to three feet is project along the North Carolina Outer Banks.

-The National Weather Service predicts two to five inches of rain and isolated amounts to seven inches in this zone, although a lesser one to three inches is favored in southeast Georgia with a more offshore storm track.
+Over a broad area of the Carolinas, including inland locations, the Weather Service predicts three to six inches of rain and isolated amounts to eight inches.
+One to two inches of rain is favored in southeast Georgia.

 Where the heaviest rain falls, flash, river and/or urban flooding could occur.